d4n3sh/thedaneshproject/content/posts/2008-01-22-bug-in-opensuse-xorg-security-update.md

 > (Details: serial 1072 error\_code 11 request\_code 147 minor_code 5)
 > (Note to programmers: normally, X errors are reported asynchronously;
 > that is, you will receive the error a while after causing it.
-> To debug your program, run it with the &#8211;sync command line
+> To debug your program, run it with the -sync command line
 > option to change this behavior.
 You can then get a meaningful
 > backtrace from your debugger if you break on the gdk\_x\_error() function.)